Experiencing Wi-Fi issues on your Mac can be frustrating. If your Mac is not connecting to Wi-Fi, there are several proven methods to fix the issue.

 Reset PRAM/NVRAM:

-- Press Option + Command + P + R immediately after turning it on.
+Press Option + Command + P + R immediately after turning it on.
+Hold for about 20 seconds.

 5. Check Your Network Settings